tgiabao0603-maker/tgiabao0603-maker.github.io/terms-of-service.md

   ## 9. Limitation of Liability

-  To the maximum extent permitted by law, ArtemisX will not be liable for any indirect, incidental, special, consequential, exemplary, or punitive damages, including loss of data, loss of profits, service interruption, device issues, or inability to access content.
+  To the maximum extent permitted by law, TikDrama will not be liable for any indirect, incidental, special, consequential, exemplary, or punitive damages, including loss of data, loss of profits, service interruption, device issues, or inability to access content.

   Our total liability for any claim related to the app will be limited to the amount you paid to use the app, if any.